 Cristianos: Cristianos, Piratas, Estudiantes, Contrabandistas, Zíngaros

 The parade is live on TV, a huge event that takes hours!
 To watch you need to reserve a seat and I was told that the first row usually sells out in January… So we watched from the second row and cheered for the different groups, some super colorful, others more traditional.
 Each group walks with lots of different lines and all of them wear a different outfit each year.
-The groups have some similiarities, but all of them are completely different.
 People either buy or rent the costumes and spend a fortune.
 There is even a competition for the best group!
 The parade usually takes place for almost 5 hours and passes through the whole city.
 Around 7.000 people participate in the parade!!
-And the earliest documentation of the festivities is form 1754.
+And the earliest documentation of the festivities is from 1754.
 There is one part along the track, where we sat next to, where the local government is seated.
 Funny side story, the city mayor of Elda is still pretty young and has led his row for a while now.
 Why stop?
 So then the mayor parades in front of you and the people cannot stop cheering and waving.
 Bonus points!

-While my boyfriend had never been involved in the parade, he usually dressed up with friends and wore some related clothes, for example the colors of his favorite group.
+While my boyfriend had never been involved in the parade, he usually dressed up with friends, for example the colors of his favorite group.
 His family participates, though.
 How cool is that, when you think you don’t know many people in Spain but then you wave to five different people in a parade!?
 That never happenend before.

 On sunday I was told that the parade is repeated, only that this time the Moros start and usually people buy tickets for both days and just watch half.
 Because it really takes forever.
 The festivities ended on monday with a procession.